openwsn-berkeley/range_test/raspberry/README.md

 ## meaning

+* start LED:
+    * off by default
-* start LED: on between moment button is pressed and moment experiment starts
+    * on steady between moment button is pressed and moment experiment starts
+    * toggles at each new frame transmission/reception
 * 5 additional LEDs: binary counter of the active radio setting

 ## pinout